tpjg/goriakpbc/README.md

 ```

 The library is still a work in progress, the API should resemble that of the Ruby riak-client.
+To install run `go get github.com/tpjg/goriakpbc` and use import as in the example above.

 ### Full documentation (including protobuf generated)